jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 console.log("server running at http://127.0.0.1:8000")
 ```

-Your Node.js application requires the `http` module and creates a server. the `createServer` function accepts a function as an argument which is executed on each request.
+Your Node.js application requires the `http` module and creates a server.
+The `createServer` function accepts a function as an argument which is executed on each request.
 If you are accustomed to asynchronous programming then this will seem familiar.

 ---